Mbed-TLS/mbedtls/BRANCHES.md

 ## Backwards Compatibility

-If you have code that's working and secure with Mbed TLS x.y.z, then you should be able to re-compile it without modification with any later release x.y'.z' with the same major version number, and your code will still build, be secure, and work - unless it was relying on something that became insecure in the meantime (for example, crypto that was found to be weak).
+We maintain API compatibility in released versions of Mbed TLS.
+If you have code that's working and secure with Mbed TLS x.y.z and does not rely on undocumented features, then you should be able to re-compile it without modification with any later release x.y'.z' with the same major version number, and your code will still build, be secure, and work.

+There are rare exceptions: code that was relying on something that became insecure in the meantime (for example, crypto that was found to be weak) may need to be changed.
 In case security comes in conflict with backwards compatibility, we will put security first, but always attempt to provide a compatibility option.

 For the LTS branches, additionally we try very hard to also maintain ABI compatibility (same definition as API except with re-linking instead of